Disney Port Orleans Riverside Resort Review

 Sassagoula Steamboat Company

-The hub of the entire Port Orleans Riverside Resort is the Sassagoula Steamboat Company, featuring a real River Mill, and housing the resort’s restaurants, gift shop, lounge, check-in desk and more.
+The hub of the entire Resort is the Sassagoula Steamboat Company, featuring a real River Mill, and housing the resort’s restaurants, gift shop, lounge, check-in desk and more.
 This building is also home to the main bus stop on the property.
 The River Mill building is gorgeous and can be seen from the bridge.
 During regular operation, the mill wheel moves all day long to add to the theme of the resort.
 Complete with water towers, this resort is beautifully themed and true to the area and time period it portrays here.

 Port Orleans Riverside Resort Map